shashibindu/BYM/readme.md

-# a serverless and insequare login ang buy web-platform
+# a serverless and insequare login and buy web-platform